zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/mlek/_index.md

 learning_objectives:
     - Build examples from Machine Learning Evaluation Kit (MLEK)
     - Build examples from Open-IoT-SDK
-    - Run the examples on Arm Virtual Hardware
+    - Run the examples on Corstone-300

 prerequisites:
     - Some familiarity with embedded programing is assumed